The Tegallalang rice terraces in Ubud, Bali

 The Tegallalang Rice Terraces Entrance Fee

-- What is the Tegallalang rice terraces cost?
+- What does the Tegallalang rice terraces cost?
 The actual entrance fee to the Tegallalang rice terraces is: (IDR 15,000 per person) which is cheap really for the stunning views.

 - Furthermore, parking costs, IDR 5,000 / cars must be paid.
-Near the Tegallalang rice field, there are many cafes and restaurants that sell food and drinks.
+Near the Tegallalang rice field, many cafes and restaurants sell food and drinks.
 The visitor’s seat looks towards the green rice field.

 The Tegallalang rice terrace cafe

-We had dinner the Tegallalang rice terraces cafe and it was cheap but really tasty food.
-There isn’t many cafes in Ubud that offer these sort of views though!
+We had dinner at the Tegallalang rice terraces cafe and it was cheap but really tasty food.
+There aren’t many cafes in Ubud that offer these sorts of views though!